Have you created a well-defined SaaS startup sales strategy for your company?

 But, how can you get that?

-You can always pay bloggers and influencers to mention your product in their in-depth review and product comparison posts.
+You can always pay bloggers and influencers to mention your product in their in-depth reviews and product comparison posts.
 You can start an affiliate program and have them promote your product on various platforms.

 The more positive online mentions and reviews you can get, the better it will be for your SaaS startup.
 Also, don’t forget to ensure that all such mentions direct traffic to your website.